Wes Brisco: New Japan Pro-Wrestling (2014)

 On April 14, 2014, New Japan Pro-Wrestling (NJPW) announced that Brisco would be making his debut for the promotion representing the National Wrestling Alliance (NWA) on May 3 at Wrestling Dontaku 2014.
 At the event, Brisco unsuccessfully challenged Satoshi Kojima for the NWA World Heavyweight Championship.
 Brisco returned to the promotion on May 25 at Back to the Yokohama Arena, where he and Rob Conway unsuccessfully challenged Tencozy (Hiroyoshi Tenzan and Satoshi Kojima) for the NWA World Tag Team Championship in a three-way match, which also included K.E.S.
 (Davey Boy Smith Jr. and Lance Archer).

 Personal life

 Brisco was born in Tampa, Florida and has a brother named Joseph who is a grad student at the University of South Florida.
 He is the son of Gerald Brisco and nephew of Jack Brisco.
-On December 18, 2020, it was announced the Brisco was engaged to AEW star Red Velvet.
+On December 18, 2020, it was announced that Brisco was engaged to AEW star Red Velvet.